BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 </br></br>

 ## Known issues and limitations
-* If on startup of the Visual Studio IDE, and only on startup, an EDMX model has been left open within a solution, Visual Studio may flag the provider as unavailable and then load the invariant assembly from the incorrect domain.
-BlackbirdSql will automatically recover but the EDMX model will need to be closed and reopened to be activated.</br>
-Unless we're missing a trick here this seems to be unavoidable.
-Loading is asynchronous, so provider registration and loading is delayed by the IDE.</br>
-We want to be as unobtrusive as possible so load delays are just a reality if we go the asynchronous route. (*Loading is initiated at the earliest possible, which is as soon as the IDE shell context is available.*)
 * Operations within the EDMX UI can take some time.
 For even a single table the wizard executes over 100 SELECT statements with the primary SELECT statement having 20+ JOINS and 5+ UNIONS.
 Even a Cancel request can lock up the IDE for some time.
 Be patient.
 * Intellisense and Firebird grammar: The Language service for the SqlEditor service is still under development and has not been linked into the extension.
 When opening scripts for Triggers, Views, Procedures, Functions, Computed columns or SQL statements, the SqlEditor uses the Visual Studio built-in T-SQL Language service.
 This means that Intellisense may mark incompatible SQL and DDL as errors.
 The scripts will still successfully execute.
 * Support for embedded databases: BlackbirdSql uses the FirebirdSql.Data.FirebirdClient client, so embedded databases 'should' work, however no testing has been performed on embedded databases as of this writing.